dumlutimuralp/antrea-packet-walks/part_d/README.md

 172.17.0.0/16 dev docker0 proto kernel scope link src 172.17.0.1 linkdown
 </code></pre>

-The third route entry, **"10.222.2.0/24 via 10.222.2.1 dev antrea-gw0 onlink"**, basically means that the next hop for the subnet 10.222.2.0/24 is 10.222.2.1 and it can be reached through antrea-gw0 interface. ("dev antrea-gw0") But 10.222.2.1 is not part of any directly connected subnets on worker1 node ?
+The third route entry, "10.222.2.0/24 via 10.222.2.1 dev antrea-gw0 onlink", basically means that the subnet 10.222.2.0/24 is reachable through antrea-gw0 interface via next hop 10.222.2.1.
+But 10.222.2.1 is not part of any directly connected subnets on worker1 node ?
 So worker1 node would normally need to perform recursive routing to check how it can reach 10.222.2.1.
 The interesting trick here is the "onlink" parameter used in the same route entry.
-This parameter makes **the Linux Kernel IP stack to think as if 10.222.2.1 is a local next hop** which is part of the network that antrea-gw0 interface is also directly connected to. **Hence when worker1 node sends any traffic destined to subnet 10.222.2.0/24**, it would first send an ARP request for 10.222.2.1 from its antrea-gw0 interface.
+This parameter makes the Linux Kernel IP stack to think as if 10.222.2.1 is a local next hop which is part of the network that antrea-gw0 interface is also directly connected to.
+Hence when worker1 node sends any traffic destined to subnet 10.222.2.0/24, it would first send an ARP request for 10.222.2.1 from its antrea-gw0 interface.

 Which traffic pattern would require worker1 node to send an ARP request ?
 The simple one that comes to mind is the flow which is explained in Section 9, frontend pod on worker1 node to backend2 pod on worker2 node flow.
 Shown below. **Basically, pod to service traffic which gets load balanced to a pod on another node.**